ekusuma/handin240/README.md

 from the flow entirely, as well as make the lives of the (best) TAs easier.
 Also includes some utility scripts that would be useful for the new workflow.

-Written in Python, intended for ver.
-2.7.5.
+Written in Python, ported to Python3

 ## Repository Organization
 The repository is organized into the following branches: